 Enrolment in January or September

-When you start your bachelor programme in September, the first two semesters you will attend lectures at the Tio location followed by a 13 week internship during the summer.
+When you enrol in September, the first two semesters you will attend lectures at the Tio campus followed by a 13 week internship during the summer.
 This applies for the three and four-year programme.

-You can also enrol in January; however this does mean that the total duration of the bachelor programme will be 3,5 or 4 years (including an extended registration).
+You can also enrol in January; however this does mean that the total duration of the programme will take half a year longer.
 You will be attending many of the same lectures as the students from the September enrolment.
 This is possible given that the semesters within an academic year can be followed independently.
-Your internship will take place halfway through the academic year.
+Your internship will take place halfway through the first academic year.

 Kick-off academic year

 Prior to the academic year, the kick-off day and welcome days take place.
-Tio kicks the year off with an inspiring kick-off day, for students starting in January it will take place on 19 December 2019 and for students starting in September on 25 August 2020.
-Students of all Tio locations attend guest lectures by leading figures from the industry.
+Tio kicks the year off with an inspiring kick-off day.
+Students of all Tio campuses attend guest lectures by leading figures from the industry.

 The welcome days are devoted to meeting fellow students, the student city and student society Cognatio.
 You take a look behind the scenes at companies in the industry and above all have a lot of fun.
-The welcome days take place between 24 and 28 August 2020.
+The welcome days take place in the week before the first week of classes.

-For students with a pre-university education (vwo) attending a bachelor programme is not crazy at all.
-Tio offers plenty of challenges for students with a pre-university education.
-The percentage of Tio students with pre-university education who are enrolled in the English bachelor courses is one of the highest in the Netherlands.
+Do you possess a pre-university diploma?
+Tio's bachelor's programmes have plenty of challenges in store for you.
+The percentage of Tio students with pre-university education who are enrolled in the English bachelor's programmes is among the highest in the Netherlands.

 Bachelor's & master's degree in 4 or 5 years